Connect with us

 Inter Populum: The Journal of Irregular Warfare and Special Operations, published by Arizona State University, is an academically rigorous, peer-reviewed publication focused on advancing research and ideas and promoting discussion on topics of irregular warfare, special operations, and the nexus between them, as well as the integration of these military activities with those of other government agencies, civil society, and the private sector.

-Research articles run 10,000 words or less and make an original contribution to advance debate or understanding of an issue clearly within the journal’s scope.
-They should present an argument with a clear thesis and a demonstrated appreciation for the current state of the scholarship or policy dynamics in question, and be thoroughly substantiated with citations to primary and secondary sources, as appropriate.
+Research articles run 10,000 words or fewer and make an original contribution to advance debate or understanding of an issue clearly within the journal’s scope.
+They should present an original argument with a clear thesis and a demonstrated appreciation for the current state of the scholarship or policy dynamics in question and be thoroughly substantiated with citations to primary and secondary sources, as appropriate.

-Book reviews are 800-1,200 words and provide commentary on recently published, commercially available book-length works, with a special focus on their relevance for scholars, policymakers, and practitioners of irregular warfare and special operations.
+Book reviews are 800–1,200 words and provide commentary on recently published, commercially available book-length works, with particular attention to their relevance for scholars, policymakers, and practitioners of special operations, irregular warfare, and related fields.
+Reviews may engage works that are theoretical, historical, operational, or policy-oriented in focus, and that address issues at the regional or global level.

 Letters.
-On a more limited basis, the Journal publishes letters from authors responding to a previously published article or commenting on current events or debates in the field.
-Letters are limited to 800 words; they should be purposeful and persuasive and submitted by someone who has the position, experience, or academic record to be considered a thought leader in the field.
+On a limited and selective basis, the Journal publishes letters responding to previously published articles or commenting on current events or debates within the field.
+Letters are limited to 800 words and should be concise, purposeful, and persuasive.
+Submissions should come from individuals whose professional experience, position, or scholarly record establishes them as thought leaders in the field.

 Submission Guidelines